autoplot/documentation/javadoc/org/das2/qstream/StreamComment.md

+# org.das2.qstream.StreamComment

-# org.das2.qstream.StreamCommentStreamComment allows comments to be put onto the stream.
+StreamComment allows comments to be put onto the stream.
  TODO: consider that comments should be sourced by the stream producer, but what about comments from filters?
    That is, if I'm a filter and I produce comments, should I throw out the comments I receive?

-StreamComment( String type, String message )
+# StreamComment( String type, String message )

 ***